omriarg/Pong/README.md

 1. Open your browser to http://localhost:PORT/
 2. press Start Game
 3. press the Screen to start
-4. Use Mouse Movement to move
-5. First player to reach the score limit wins
+4. First player to reach the score limit wins

 ## 🔧 Customization
 - Adjust speed & dimensions: Modify constants in src/components/Ball.js and Paddle.js